 Note: Athletes selected for Futures who attend University may be additionally nominated to receive some of the above support services via the Talented Athlete Scholarship Scheme (TASS).
-NB: Not all Universities may be part of the British Athletics / TASS scheme and places for TASS support are limited.
+NB: Not all Universities may be part of the British Athletics / TASS scheme and places for TASS support are limited and still tbc.

-Places on the 2013-14 Futures programme are limited.
+Places on the 2014-15 Futures programme are limited.
 The purpose of the Selection Panel is to prioritise athletes who have the best chance to meet the aims of the World Class Performance Programme (WCPP).
-The Panel will make their selection at the end of October 2013, following the WCPP selection process.
+The Panel will make their selection at the beginning of November 2014, following the WCPP selection process.

 The Panel will consider athletes in the following categories:

-All athletes currently on Futures will have their position on the programme reviewed, based on their 2013 season performances, individual circumstances, input from British Athletics Development Manager and Event Group Lead staff input (or British Athletics nominated individual to act in this respect).
+All athletes currently on Futures will have their position on the programme reviewed, based on their 2014 season performances, individual circumstances, input from British Athletics Development Manager, Futures and Talent Manager and Event Group Lead staff input (or British Athletics nominated individual to act in this respect).

-2. Athletes not currently on the Futures programme who attained a medal at the 2013 World Youth or European Junior Championships.
+2. Athletes not currently on the Futures programme who attained a medal at the 2014 World Junior Championships (Eugene, OR, July 2014)

-3. Athletes who attained a 4th to 8th place finish at the 2013 World Youth or European Junior Championships.
+3. Athletes who attained a 4th to 8th place finish at the 2014 World Junior Championships (Eugene, OR, July 2014)